 function returns values of commonly used mathematical constants such as pi and e.

-You can find the list of all valid constant from the SAS Documentation website.
+You can find the list of all valid constants on the SAS Documentation website.

 Another important of this function is to compute the largest integer bytes that can be stored without losing information.